Code-Institute-Submissions/MS2-Project-1/README.md

 ##  First Time Visitor Goals

+* As a first time visitor, I want to understand that it's a simons says type of game but with a fun and unique theme.
+    * The name of the game is "SimonGame", indicating that has a relation to the classic game "simons says".
+    * The first page has instructions that explains the rules of a simons says game. i.e. mimic the pattern.
+    * The theme is quite dramatic and hard too miss with its'cyber/futuristic characteristics.
+It does not look like an ordinary simon says game.
+* As a first time visitor, I want to be able to easily navigate throughout the site to find content.
+    * The first page has a play button as well as instructions on how to start playing.
+    * The game page has both a start button and a back button to navigate either to start playing or go back to the first page.
+* As a first time visitor, I want to understand the rules of the game even if they haven't played a similar game before.
+    * The first page has instructions that explains the basics of how to play the game.

 ## Returning Visitor Goals

+* As a returning visitor, I want it to be entertaining enough to make me wanna go back to play more.
+    * Simons says has been a very popular game for a long time.
+Since this is more or less this type of a game, I find it likely that many users will enjoy it.
+    * I've had friends and family try out my game and everyone enjoyed playing it.
+* As a returning visitorr, I want to find the best way to get in contact with the creator with any questions I may have.
+    * The first page has my name on it along with my email which you can use to get in contact with me.

 ##  Frequent User Goals

+* As a Frequent User, I want to try to beat my old highscore as well as other players highest score.
+    * Although I don't have a backend connection for storing highscores yet, users can view their current score on the top of the game page.
+* As a Frequent User, I want to get more of a challenge the more I play.
+    * The logic of this game is that you mimic a pattern that gets more and more complex.
+Hence, the better you become the more complex patterns.

 ### Here is some examples of bugs that I encounterd during testing:

 *  The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.